reddevill007/System-Design-Simplified/README.md

 ### With Two-Phase Locking

-Here's what happens step by step:
+Here’s what happens step by step:

 1. **Transaction A** (Growing Phase):
-   - Locks Alice's account for writing.
+   - Locks Alice’s account for writing.
-   - Locks Bob's account for writing.
+   - Locks Bob’s account for writing.
 2. **Transaction B** (Growing Phase):
-   - Tries to lock Bob's account for writing but has to wait because Transaction A holds the lock.
+   - Tries to lock Bob’s account for writing but has to wait because Transaction A holds the lock.
 3. **Transaction A** (Shrinking Phase):
-   - Updates Alice's and Bob's balances.
+   - Updates Alice’s and Bob’s balances.
    - Releases locks on both accounts.
 4. **Transaction B** (Now it can proceed):
-   - Locks Bob's account and Alice's account.
+   - Locks Bob’s account and Alice’s account.
    - Completes the transfer.

 This ensures **serializability** — the transactions happen one at a time, even though they were submitted concurrently.